Have you been injured in an accident that was not your fault?

-When someone is injured or becomes ill as the result of a GP, nurse or other health worker's lack of care, it may be possible to claim clinical negligence compensation.
-If you have been the victim of medical negligence, Quittance's panel of expert clinical negligence solicitors can help you make a claim against any of the clinics and NHS trusts covering Clarkston, including NHS Greater Glasgow and Clyde (West Glasgow Hospital, Dalnair Street, Glasgow).
+When a patient is injured or becomes ill as the result of a GP, nurse or other health worker's lack of care, it may be possible to claim clinical negligence compensation.
+If you have been the victim of clinical negligence, our panel of specialist clinical negligence solicitors can help you make a claim against any of the clinics and NHS trusts covering Clarkston, including NHS Greater Glasgow and Clyde (West Glasgow Hospital, Dalnair Street, Glasgow).

-Under a CFA, Clarkston injury claimants will also not have to pay any fees upfront.
+Clarkston injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in Clarkston, Renfrewshire and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in Clarkston, Renfrewshire and throughout the UK make a claim without any financial risk.

 What do I pay if I win my injury claim?